 Today's superminis are remarkably good to drive – in fact, the Ford Fiesta is arguably easier to have fun in than the bigger Ford Focus.
 The Audi A1 has a hard job on its hands to match its SEAT Ibiza and Volkswagen Polo stablemates for driving enjoyment while still achieving a more premium feel.

 The steering has a satisfying weight to it, without being hard work, but perhaps the best news is how smoothly the A1 rides, even on the bigger 17-inch alloy wheels of our 1.0-litre 30 TFSI test car.
 Along with impressive refinement, the A1 also resists leaning when you take a corner enthusiastically.
-The sportier setup of the 2.0-litre 40 TFSI was rather firm, though, and it was probably too extreme for some passengers to be truly comfortable.
+The sportier setup of the 2.0-litre 40 TFSI is rather firm, though, and it was probably too extreme for some passengers to be truly comfortable.

 Many will opt for the seven-speed S tronic dual-clutch automatic gearbox, and given the slightly notchy nature of the manual gearbox, that's probably a wise choice.